pwall567/kjson-pointer/README.md

 ### `JSONRef`

 `JSONRef` is an evolution of the concept first implemented in [`JSONReference`](#jsonreference).
-Like the earlier class, it combines a `JSONPointer` with the object into which the pointer navigates, but as a parameterised class, it allows the target element to be accessed in a type-safe manner.
+Like the earlier class, it combines a `JSONPointer` with the object into which the pointer navigates, but, as a parameterised class, it allows the target element to be accessed in a type-safe manner.

 The parameter class may be any of the `JSONValue` sealed interface types (or their nullable forms):